practal/practal-flyweight/README.md

 Flyweight implementation of abstraction logic in TypeScript for experimenting with abstraction logic in practice.

-Pointers for the paper submitted to CADE-30 (you can run each example, for example `npm run Example-2`):
+Pointers for the [accompanying paper](https://doi.org/10.5281/zenodo.15119824) (you can run each example, for example `npm run Example-2`):

 * Example-2: [src/theories/Example-2.theory.ts](src/theories/Example-2.theory.ts)